-Susan E. Burns, Ph.D., P.E., F.ASCE is a Professor in the School of Civil and Environmental Engineering at the Georgia Institute of Technology in Atlanta, Georgia, USA.
+Susan E. Burns, Ph.D., P.E., F.ASCE is a Professor in the School of Civil and Environmental Engineering and Associate Chair for Administration and Finance at the Georgia Institute of Technology in Atlanta, Georgia, USA.
 Dr. Burns earned a B.C.E.
 Civil Engineering (1990), M.S.
 Civil Engineering (1996), M.S.
 Environmental Engineering (1996), and Ph.D. in Civil Engineering (1997), all from Georgia Tech.
 After completing her Ph.D., Professor Burns joined the faculty at the University of Virginia where she served for over seven years.
 In 2004, she joined the faculty at Georgia Tech as an Associate Professor.

 Dr. Burns' research focuses on applications in geoenvironmental engineering, with particular emphasis on the productive reuse of waste materials including dredged sediments, fly ash, and biomass fly ash, treatment of highway stormwater runoff using engineered materials, erosion control of soils on highway rights-of-way, interfacial behavior of organic- and inorganic-coated soils, the transport and behavior of microbubbles in otherwise saturated porous media, and the hydraulic conductivity and consolidation properties of fine-grained soils using seismic piezocone penetration testing (SPCPT).
 Funding for her research group has come from federal, state, and industry sources, including a CAREER Award from the National Science Foundation in 2000.
 Dr. Burns has also received major funding from the US Department of Energy, the US Army Corps of Engineers, the US Department of Education, the Virginia Transportation Research Council, the Georgia Department of Transportation, Southern Company, and other industrial sources.